Salzburg Festival: 21st century

 The 2015 opera program presented only three new productions—Le nozze di Figaro, directed by Bechtolf; Fidelio, directed by Claus Guth; and Wolfgang Rihm's rarely performed Die Eroberung von Mexico (The Conquest of Mexico), directed by Peter Konwitschny.
 The remaining four opera productions—Norma, Il trovatore, Iphigénie en Tauride, and Der Rosenkavalier—were revivals.
 In 2018, Lydia Steier was the first woman to stage Die Zauberflöte.

 From 1995 to 2021, Helga Rabl-Stadler served as president of the Festival.
 Markus Hinterhäuser became Intendant in 2016.
 In April 2024, the Festival announced an extension of Hinterhäuser's contract as Intendant through 2031.
+He terminated his contract prematurely in 2026.
+Since 2026, Karin Bergmann is Intendant.

 During the COVID-19 pandemic, Hinterhäuser and Rabl-Stadler developed a security concept and thus the Salzburg Festival was able to continue with some performances in 2020 – the only festival in Europe to do so.
 An Elektra, directed by Krzysztof Warlikowski and conducted by Franz Welser-Möst, was shown, and Così fan tutte, directed by Christof Loy and conducted by Joana Mallwitz.
 The slogan for that year was taken from Hofmannsthal: